Join us for Meeting for Worship:

 The building is wheelchair accessible and fitted with an amplification system.
 Access from the road is via ramps with handrail or via the sloping drive to the car park.

 See photos below for an idea of the rooms that are available.
-For enquiries about booking a room, contact the warden on 024 7639 6835.
+For enquiries about booking a room, contact the correspondence clerk on 01827711096.

 Directions from the M42: Leave the M42 at junction 10 (signposted Tamworth, Nuneaton).
 Take 4th exit on island to Watling Street – A5 (signposted Nuneaton).
 Warning: beware of speed cameras.
 Keep following the A5 (and signs to Nuneaton) through Dordon, Grendon, Holly Lane, Atherstone and Mancetter.
 Turn right onto Woodford Lane (signposted Hartshill).
 Continue forward onto Atherstone Road and Castle Road into Hartshill.
 As you go up the hill, the Meeting House is near the top on the left.